DiffBMP: Differentiable Rendering with Bitmap Primitives: Introduction

 Despite this progress, a critical gap remains in the 2D domain.
 Existing widely used frameworks are constrained to vector primitives.
 For example, DiffVG~\cite{li2020differentiable} and its follow-up works~\cite{li2020differentiable, ma2022towards, chen2023editable, chen2024towards} masterfully handle vector paths, which are very memory-efficient while flexible.
 But the vast majority of real-world 2D assets are not vector graphics; they are bitmap images.
 While the foundational mechanism for differentiably transforming raster images was introduced~\cite{jaderberg2015spatial}, its adoption for creation has been limited to non-general tasks like pattern composition~\cite{reddy2020discovering}.
 Due to the inherent nature of bitmap images—being discrete, high-dimensional arrays of pixel values—they impose a substantial memory and computational burden.
 Consequently, a general and scalable engine for differentiably optimizing the transforms of thousands of bitmap images has not existed.
 This has made it impossible to automatically create compelling compositions, such as those in \cref{fig:teaser}, using first-order optimization.

 To open the door for solving a new class of problems using first-order optimization on bitmap images, we introduce \OurMethod{}: a highly parallelized differentiable rendering engine designed specifically for bitmap primitives.
-Leveraging a custom CUDA implementation, \OurMethod{}, for the first time, makes arbitrary raster images full participants in the gradient-based optimization ecosystem.
-Our main contributions are as follows: \begin{itemize} \item We propose \OurMethod{}, a novel and flexible differentiable rendering framework to use bitmap images as primitives, achieving practical scalability and efficiency with a custom CUDA kernel. \item We employ and validate soft rasterization to enrich the spatial gradient, sophisticated structure-aware initialization, and a noisy canvas technique for better optimization. \item We demonstrate the versatility of our framework on challenging tasks, including video modeling and spatially constrained rendering, while supporting artist-friendly workflows through a Python interface and $\mathtt{.psd}$ exports for post-processing. \end{itemize}
+By leveraging custom CUDA kernels for both forward and backward passes, \OurMethod{} enables arbitrary raster images to become full participants in the gradient-based optimization ecosystem.
+Our main contributions are as follows: \begin{itemize} \item \textbf{Scalable Differentiable Framework:} A novel differentiable renderer that overcomes the memory and computational burdens of raster-based optimization, scaling to thousands of bitmap primitives. \item \textbf{Research Insights \& Optimization Aids:} Analysis of gradient sparsity and convergence dynamics in bitmap optimization, addressed via soft rasterization, structure-aware initialization, and noisy canvas techniques. \item \textbf{Algorithmic Innovations \& Extensions:} Specialized solutions for video modeling and spatially constrained rendering, integrated into artist-friendly workflows through a Python interface and $\mathtt{.psd}$ exports for post-processing. \end{itemize}